roedoejet/mothertongues/docs/cli.rst

   repo: <your_repo_name>
   path: <path_to_write_files>

 Then add the file to your language configuration file.
-See, :ref:`validation`
+See, :ref:`guides`

 Finally run ``mtd export <your_language_config_file> github``